shashi2602/triangle-bot/README.md

 - **Take an Audio Note**: Send an audio file, and the chatbot will convert it to text.
 - **Ask Anything**: Ask any question, and the chatbot will respond similarly to Brad AI.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.

----

-Feel free to customize this template further according to your project's specifics.